-- Application Note 66: The SFR FPT_EMS.1.1 covers the definition given in the Protection Profile [PACEPassPP] and extends it by EAC aspects 1., 4. and 6.
-The SFR FPT\ EMS.1.2 covers the definition in PACE PP [PACEPassPP] and extends it by EAC aspects 1., 4. and 6.
-As claimed in [EACPassPP] these extensions do not conflict with the strict conformance to PACE PP. - Application Note 67: The TOE prevents attacks against the listed secret data where the attack is based on external observable physical phenomena of the TOE.
+- 1. Chip Authentication Session Keys - 2.
+PACE session keys (PACE-KMAC, PACE-KEnc), - 3. the ephemeral private key ephem-SKPICC-PACE, - 4. none - 5.
+Personalization Agent Key(s) - 6. the Chip Authentication Private Key (SKPICC), and - 7. none. - Application Note 67: The SFR FPT\EMS.1.1 covers the definition given in the Protection Profile [PACEPassPP] and extends it by EAC aspects 1., 4. and 6.
+The SFR FPT\\ EMS.1.2 covers the definition in PACE PP [PACEPassPP] and extends it by EAC aspects 1., 4. and 6.
+As claimed in [EACPassPP] these extensions do not conflict with the strict conformance to PACE PP. - Application Note 68: The TOE prevents attacks against the listed secret data where the attack is based on external observable physical phenomena of the TOE.
 Such attacks may be observable at the interfaces of the TOE or may be originated from internal operation of the TOE or may be caused by an attacker that varies the physical environment under which the TOE operates.
 The set of measurable physical phenomena is influenced by the technology employed to implement the smart card.
 The travel document's chip provides a smart card contactless interface but there may exist sensitive contacts on the surface.
 Examples of measurable phenomena include, but are not limited to variations in the power consumption, the timing of signals and the electromagnetic radiation due to internal operations or data transmissions.
-SFR FPT_EMS.1.1 covers the analogous definition in PACE PP [PACEPassPP].
+SFR FPT\EMS.1.1 covers the analogous definition in PACE PP [PACEPassPP].

-Failure with preservation of secure state
+FPT\FLS.1 Failure with preservation of secure state